TheBurningMap/WMSS_Grant/README.md

 The survey can be found at here: <span style="color:blue"><u>[WMSS Teacher Technology Survey - Spring 2017](https://forms.office.com/Pages/ResponsePage.aspx?id=LGaFrd9pi0iFpI7ChwIywBwOEpdW4ixFvc3sphI3BmxUOTk2RDdKVFVMTUowUkk4WVhZQkpXSDJPRC4u)</u></span>

-The raw survey results used in this analysis can be found here: [Survey_Results.xlxs](https://www.dropbox.com/s/g73h8qny4pqgwvv/Survey_Results.xlsx?dl=0)
+The raw survey results used in this analysis can be found here: [Survey_Results.xlxs](https://github.com/TheBurningMap/WMSS_Grant/tree/master/Data/Survey_Results.xlsx?dl=0)

 This study is done in a reproducible research manner.
 All statistical analysis and figures below were created in the open source software package R.

+The survey analysis can be found here: [Analysis.pdf](https://github.com/TheBurningMap/WMSS_Grant/tree/master/Analysis.pdf)

-The code used to produce this anlysis can be found here: [Analysis.Rmd](https://www.dropbox.com/s/h18fc4ely70owxj/Analysis.Rmd?dl=0)
+The code used to produce this anlysis can be found here: [Analysis.Rmd](https://github.com/TheBurningMap/WMSS_Grant/tree/master/Analysis.Rmd?dl=0)

 For the sake of common language, the following term definitions are provided: